aduquehd/realtime-chat/README.md

 1. Remember, This is for development environment.
 For production or any deployment setup, this use environment variables.

+1. Clone the project and go to the directory using the terminal/console

 1. Install requirements with `pip install -r requirements.txt`

 1. You need to create a file allocated into `realtime_chat/database_info.py`